-One side of the pool is flanked by a spectacular Italian Grotto Gallery made with sea rock.
+One side of the pool is flanked by a spectacular Italian Grotto Gallery made with volcanic sea rock to give it a cave-like appearance.
 You can walk on the second floor, which provides vistas of all the gardens and even the Cathedral.

 Along the grotto wall you'll find the Fuente de la Fama.
 Inside the fountain is a hydraulic organ, powered by the fountain’s waterfall pushing air up into the pipes of the organ.
 It plays beautiful organ music on a set schedule.